adamhope/sms-voting-game/README.md

 ## Ideas
 - Exponential point scoring
-- Display amount to be donated to charity on the scoreboard
+- Acheivements
+- Announcemments:
+    - 10 minutes with no votes
+    - Player joins the game
+    - Player gives / receives 10 votes
+    - most votes in under 1 minute
+    - ...
 - Pin numbers vs. names
     - pins are harder to guess, you have to talk to someone to vote for them / have them vote for you
     - names might be easier and lesse clunky
-- Graph network relationships instead of number of votes per participant

 - Analytics:
   - Top participant (person who's given most votes)
   - Top recipient (person who's receive the most votes)

-#TODOs

-- A "stop" button to freeze the game
-- Make D3 scoreboard full viewport width
-- Style player label
-- Instructions on page
-- Establishing winning criteria(s)
-- Donations total on same page as network graph

-### Alternative theme

-Connecting
-1. Register
-2a.
-I can connect to you
-2b.
-You can connect to me

-Winners are
-- most mutual connections
-- most persistant (outbound connections)
-- hoarder (most in bound connections)

 # Privacy concerns?
 - Once the stop button has been pressed replace phone numbers with automatically generated IDs